Don't Look Back in Anger: Sally

 Of the character "Sally" referred to in the song, Gallagher commented, "I don't actually know anybody called Sally.
 It's just a word that fit, y'know, might as well throw a girl's name in there."
-Gallagher claims that the character "Lyla", from Oasis's 2005 single, is Sally's sister.
-In the interview on the DVD released with the special edition of Stop the Clocks, he also revealed that a girl approached him and asked him if Sally was the same girl mentioned in the Stone Roses track "Sally Cinnamon".
-Gallagher didn't have the heart to tell her that it wasn't, but he said he wished he had thought of that first.
+Gallagher said that the character "Lyla", from Oasis's 2005 single, is Sally's sister.
+In the interview on the DVD released with the special edition of Stop the Clocks, he also revealed that a girl approached him and asked him if Sally was the same girl mentioned on the Stone Roses song "Sally Cinnamon".
+Gallagher did not have the heart to tell her that it was not, but he said he wished he had thought of that first.